review of Star of Midnight (1935) starring William Powell and Ginger Rogers

 Synopsis of Star of Midnight

 New York lawyer and playboy Clay “Dal” Dalzell (William Powell) is visited by his old friend Tim Winthrop.
-His girlfriend Alice has mysteriously disappeared in Chicago, and whom he believes in now in New York City.
-Where she stars in the hit musical “Midnight” as Mary Smith, the masked star of the show.
+Tim’s girlfriend Alice has mysteriously disappeared in Chicago, and whom he believes in now in New York City.
+There, she stars in the hit musical “Midnight” as Mary Smith, the masked star of the show.

 Along with lovely Donna Mantin (Ginger Rogers), who has romantic designs on Dal, he attends a performance of “Midnight”.
 However, Mary Smith disappears in the middle of the show, seemingly when Tim Winthrop calls out her name.

 Gossip columnist Tommy Tennant, a man whom Dal dislikes, has discovered a clue to the mystery.
 But before he can reveal it, Tommy is shot to death in Dal’s apartment.
 And Dal goes to the top of the police’s list of suspects.
 Inspector Doremus doesn’t believe Dal to be guilty, however.
 And he gives the resourceful lawyer the freedom to investigate on his own.

 The trail leads Dal to a gangster, Kinland, who Dal tries to control with an incriminating piece of evidence.
 Also to an old flame, Jerry, a “gay divorcee” now wed to a wealthy man named Classon.

 In time, Dal sets up a trap in a Greenwich Village apartment, pretending to have the missing Mary there and inviting each of the suspects to come find her.
 The killer indeed turns up — in a mask — putting Dal and Donna in grave danger.